What Paint to Use on a Dresser

 What Paintbrush to Use with General Finishes Milk Paint

-If you really want to remove brush marks though, you can thin the milk paint out with some water and then use a Cling On brush.
+If you really want to remove these marks, though, you can thin it out with some water and then use a Cling On brush.
+They are way more expensive, but holy moly, they do an amazing job at removing brush marks!

 Favorite General Finishes Milk Paint Makeovers